DenizenScript/Denizen-Beginners-Guide/source/guides/put-it-together/ddiscordbot.md

 ### Logging In

-To log in using dDiscordBot, use the `discordconnect` command. **Don't hardcode your token into the script!** Use a separate tokenfile placed outside of the `scripts` folder.
+To log in using dDiscordBot, use the `discordconnect` command.
+For security reasons, you'll need to use a separate tokenfile placed outside of the `scripts` folder.
 A common location for this is in `Denizen/data`.

 The `discordconnect` command takes an `id` argument.
 This can be anything, and it identifies the connection to the bot user.
 Almost all Discord commands take this argument, and it must be the same for a specified connection.